 Add structured data to a mobile site

 Structured data is hot.
 By adding structured data in the form of Schema.org to your site, you can open a line of communication with search engines.
-Structured data makes it clear for search engines what all the different elements on your site mean.
+Structured data makes it clear to search engines what all the different elements on your site mean.
 If done correctly, search engines can use this data to give you highlighted search results, known as rich results or rich snippets.
-This way, your site immediately stands out from the crowd, and that might lead to a higher click-through rate.
+This way, your site immediately stands out from the crowd, which could lead to a higher click-through rate.

-Structured data forms the basis for many new ways of presenting search results.
-The rich results we used to know as rich cards, for instance, use data you can add to your mobile site.
-The result is a snippet that is mobile-optimized and very enticing to click.
-Structured data is one of the most important topics you have to read up on.
-Follow our structured data course if you need an easy way to add structured data to your mobile site.
+Structured data allows for many new ways of presenting search results.
+The rich results we used to know as rich cards, for instance, uses data you can add to your mobile site.
+The result is a snippet that is mobile-optimized and very attractive to click.
+Structured data is one of the most important topics to get your head around.
+See our structured data course for an easy way to learn how to add structured data to your mobile site.

 Read more: Structured data with Schema.org: the ultimate guide